 Applying to college sounds like a simple thing.
 You just have to write a letter intending to apply for the college, take a few exams, and submit your requirements.
 Sounds easy, right?

 Unfortunately, the truth is that it’s much more complicated than it sounds.
 Applying for college is a serious challenge, and it will take you four whole years to work towards that one big day.

 Here’s how you can get ready for college right at the start of your high school years:

 College and university can be expensive, but that shouldn’t stop you from pursuing your education.
-There are many universities that offer financial aid, from athletic scholarships for the sports enthusiasts to creative scholarships for the artistically inclined.
+Many universities offer financial aid, from athletic scholarships for the sports enthusiasts to create scholarships for the artistically inclined.
 Look for a scholarship that you can achieve so that you can be assisted when you go to college.

 Use your four years in high school wisely to influence how your future will turn out.